-There is a long-running debate amongst public health officials and sex educators on the subject, with major studies lending evidence to both sides.
+There is a long-running debate among public health officials and sex educators on the subject of the need for circumcision, with major studies lending evidence to both sides.

 Circumcision is the surgical removal of the foreskin of the penis, usually performed on infants.
 Pro-circumcision advocates believe that circumcision improves public health by reducing transmission of infections.
 Meanwhile, those who are anti-circumcision believe that it is a form of genital mutilation whose health benefits can be easily attained through simple hygiene and safe sex practices.

 Well, a medical study from Belgium suggests that there is a small "but significant" difference in reported sexual pleasure, favoring men with intact foreskin.
 Additionally, the study reports that circumcised men report more incidents of "pain and numbness" during arousal due to the presence of scar tissue.

 The foreskin has thousands of nerve endings and is an important part of the male sexual system.
 Removal of the foreskin also leaves the head of the penis — the most sensitive part of the male genitals — constantly exposed.
 Constant rubbing on clothing and exposure to temperature changes reduces the sensitivity and responsiveness of the nerve endings, creating the demand for more stimulation to trigger a pleasure response.

-The head of the penis is the anatomical homologue (match) to the head of the clitoris.
+The head of the penis is the anatomical match to the head of the clitoris.
 So for all the ladies reading this, imagine the very tip of your clitoris constantly exposed and rubbing against your clothes, and you can begin to imagine the desensitization that would occur over time.
 The clitoris is protected not only by the clitoral hood (the match to the foreskin), but also the fleshy labia.
 The foreskin is nature's protective sheath for the sensitive head of the penis.

 The foreskin keeps the glans of the penis moist and warm.
 During arousal, it slowly retracts to expose the glans and acts as a fleshy sheath through which you can stimulate the penis.
 Many uncircumcised men love the feeling of the foreskin being moved over their erect penis, just as many women love to have their clitoris stimulated from the side, using the hood to buffer direct stimulation.

 Circumcised men tend to penetrate much more vigorously, in the jackhammer style that is so familiar from our cultural depiction of intercourse.
 This style of penetration comes from a desperate search for more stimulation and the need to concentrate sensations on the tip of the penis.

 Uncircumcised men, on the other hand, often penetrate with more finesse, using a slower rhythm and more of an undulating motion.
 The intact foreskin acts as a sheath that glides over the penis with every thrust, creating more pleasure and reducing the need to thrust with as much force to create sensation.
-Keep reading ...